 - i.
-They are located within an 'Area Suitable for Wind Energy Development' as designated on the Proposals Map; - ii.
+They are located within an 'Area Suitable for Wind Energy Development' as designated on the Policies Map; - ii.
 The proposal has been subject to meaningful pre-application consultation with the affected local community and the application is supported by a consultation statement; - iii.
-There is no unacceptable impact on residential amenity in terms of noise, shadow flicker, vibration and visual dominance; - iv.
-A noise impact assessment, which considers all relevant National and Local guidance, must be conducted, and identify appropriate noise mitigation measures where required to reduce the impacts on the surrounding occupants; and - v.
-It is in compliance with the Ministerial Written Statement (HCWS42) or subsequent national policy. - 12.8.1 Renewable energy supplies and achieving energy efficiency are crucial to meeting the Council's ambition of reducing carbon emissions, and generating cleaner power locally.
-Specific requirements relating to minimising carbon dioxide emissions, water efficiency, sustainable design and construction and decentralised energy are set out within the London Plan and will be applied by the Council. - 12.8.2 The Rainham and Beam Park Strategic Development Area has been identified as a potential opportunity for the deployment of a district heating network.
+There is no unacceptable adverse impact on residential amenity in terms of noise, shadow flicker, vibration and visual dominance: - iv.
+A noise impact assessment, which considers all relevant National and Local guidance, must be conducted, and identify appropriate noise mitigation measures where required to reduce the impacts on the surrounding occupants; - v.
+It is in compliance with the NPPF and Ministerial Written Statement (HCWS42) or subsequent national policy; and - vi.
+There is no unacceptable adverse impact on highway safety on the existing infrastructure or the proposed M25 Junction 28 Improvement Scheme. - 12.8.1 Renewable energy supplies and achieving energy efficiency are crucial to meeting the Council's ambition of reducing carbon emissions, water efficiency and generating cleaner power locally.
+Specific requirements relating to minimising carbon dioxide emissions, sustainable design and construction and decentralised energy are set out within the London Plan and will be applied by the Council. - 12.8.2 The Rainham and Beam Park Strategic Development Area has been identified as a potential opportunity for the deployment of a district heating network.
 Therefore, development proposals should seek to connect to existing or planned decentralised energy networks for the area. - 12.8.3 If it is not possible to link to an existing decentralised energy system, the feasibility of combined heat and power (CHP) needs to be considered on a site-wide basis connecting different uses and/or group of buildings or an individual building.
 Investment in heat and cooling distribution infrastructure should be considered in all developments.
 CHP systems must be designed to run efficiently and be optimally sized to maximise carbon dioxide savings. - 12.8.4 In line with Government requirements set out in Written Ministerial Statement (HCWS42), a Local Plan Wind Resource technical feasibility study (2016) has been prepared.
 This has identified a number of potentially suitable locations for wind turbines in the borough subject to proposals satisfying planning policy requirements.
-These have been reflected in the Areas Suitable for Wind Energy Development designated on the Proposals Map. - 12.8.5 The Wind Resource Study identifies potential for wind turbines in the north of the borough within parts of Dagnam Park and Bedfords Park.
+These have been reflected in the Areas Suitable for Wind Energy Development designated on the Policies Map.
+The Wind Resource Study identifies potential for wind turbines in the north of the borough within parts of Dagnam Park and Bedfords Park.
 These are Council owned parks.
-The Council does not intend to bring forward or support proposals for wind turbines at Dagnam Park and Bedfords Park or at any of its other parks. - 12.8.6 The Study identifies what areas are potentially suitable for large, medium or small turbines.
-Smaller turbines would not normally be allowed on sites suitable for larger wind turbines as this could reduce the potential for wind energy production. - 12.8.7 To demonstrate compliance with the Written Statement (HCWS42) dated (18 June 2015) all proposals for wind turbines should be accompanied by a consultation statement, which sets out how the proposal has been subject to meaningful pre-application consultation with the affected local community. - 94 London Borough of Havering Submission Havering Local Plan with Proposed Amendments (Tracked Changes)
+The Council does not intend to bring forward or support proposals for wind turbines at Dagnam Park and Bedfords Park or at any of its other parks. - 12.8.5 The Study identifies what areas are potentially suitable for large, medium or small turbines.
+Smaller turbines would not normally be allowed on sites suitable for larger wind turbines as this could reduce the potential for wind energy production. - 12.8.6 To demonstrate compliance with the Written Statement (HCWS42) dated (18 June 2015) all proposals for wind turbines should be accompanied by a consultation statement, which sets out how the proposal has been subject to meaningful pre-application consultation with the affected local community.